HaiseKen05/ESP32Doorbell/README.md

 -  When playing the ringtone on max volume, you may experience cracking noises from the speaker use a film capacitor instead of an electrolytic one on the PAM8403 Input.
 -  If the doorbell is connected to the WiFi and no output it means that it had trouble sending data to the network, find a place with less obstacles to avoid signal degradation.
 -  Make sure both ESP32s and the doorbell module are connected to a stable 5V power source.
+-  Make sure that the Receiver ESP32 has all common GND, specifically on GPIO18, if not the ringtone will not work.

 -------------------------------------------------------------------------------------------